dphamdata/read.me/README.md

 - CSULB Alumni - BA Human Development
 - Passion for data, technology, and process improvement
-- Industry Experience: Aerospace, Health & Fitness, Education
+- Industry Experience: Aerospace, Health & Fitness, E-commerce, Education
+- Hobbies: Weight lifting, cooking, anime

 🌱 Lifelong Learner

+  With professional experience in multiple industries, I bring a versatile skillset to the Data Analysis field.
+All of my past experience & training has been essential to cultivating an analytical, technical, and collaborative mindset.
 The following is my current certification & training:

 - [Comptia Data+ Data Analysis Certificate](https://www.credly.com/badges/a6105239-05de-4fa3-826e-00d75cfbe947?source=linked_in_profile)